 (a) a signal is being retransmitted from the station to another amateur repeater station; or

-(b) the transmission is made to identify the station.
+(b) the operation is to make a transmission that identifies the station.

-(2) The licensee must operate a repeater link for an amateur repeater station by transmitting the call sign allocated to the station by the ACMA at least once in each period of 10 minutes of operation of the repeater link.
+(2) The licensee must operate a repeater link for an amateur repeater station by transmitting the station’s call sign at least once in each period of 10 minutes of operation, or part thereof, of the repeater link.

 41 Transmission on authorised frequency bands

-The licensee must not operate an amateur repeater station to transmit a signal to another amateur station if the originating station is not authorised under its licence to use the repeater output of the amateur repeater station.
+The licensee must not operate an amateur repeater station to transmit a signal from an amateur station other than the amateur repeater station (originating station) to another amateur station if the originating station is not authorised by its licence to use the repeater output of the amateur repeater station.

-Note The licensee of an amateur licence (amateur repeater station) is not required to authorise other persons to operate the station for the purpose of accessing the repeater.
+Note The holder of an amateur licence (amateur repeater station) is not required to authorise other persons to operate the station for the purpose of accessing the amateur repeater station.

 42 Access control system